serkac1000/apk-editor-windows_final/README.md

 A web-based APK editor application built with Flask that allows users to upload, modify, and download APK files through a browser interface.

+## ⚠️ IMPORTANT: Antivirus False Positive Notice

+**This software may be flagged by antivirus programs as a potential threat.
+This is a FALSE POSITIVE.**

+### Why This Happens:
+- APK editors modify executable files (APK files)
+- Downloads external development tools (APKTool)
+- Creates temporary files and directories
+- Performs operations similar to legitimate development tools

+### This Tool Is Safe When:
+- ✅ Downloaded from official/trusted sources
+- ✅ Used for legitimate app development
+- ✅ Used for educational purposes
+- ✅ Source code is available for inspection

+### How to Fix Antivirus Warnings:
+1. **Add exclusions** to your antivirus software
+2. **See ANTIVIRUS_GUIDE.md** for detailed instructions
+3. **Use start_apk_editor.bat** for guided startup
+4. **Verify the source code** (it's open source)

+### DO NOT USE for:
+- ❌ Modifying apps you don't own
+- ❌ Bypassing app security measures
+- ❌ Any malicious purposes

 ## Features

 - **Upload APK Files**: Upload APK files with custom project naming